 If you were good at talking your way out of punishments when you were little, your parents might have said you’d make a good lawyer.
 Of course, the actual workload of a lawyer is probably a bit more difficult than children imagine.
 Lawyers must go through three years of law school and pass a written bar examination.

-Most lawyers work very long hours, but they can also make very good salaries: the average salary for a lawyer is $118,160.
+Most lawyers work very long hours, but they can also make very good salaries.

 Some children want to become doctors in order to help people.
 There are a variety of types of doctors, ranging from general practitioners to pediatricians to anesthesiologists.

-While physicians can make a very good salary, the path to becoming a doctor is a long one: doctors require not only 4 years of undergraduate school, but also 4 years of medical school, and 3-8 years of residency, depending on the doctor’s specialty.
+While physicians can make a very good salary, the path to becoming a doctor is a long one: doctors require not only four years of undergraduate school, but also four years of medical school, and three-to-eight years of residency, depending on the doctor’s specialty.

 Some children also dream of becoming nurses.
-Nurses require a degree in nursing, but this degree takes less time to complete than a medical school degree.
-Registered nurses make an average of $68,450.
+This requires a degree in nursing, which takes less time to complete than a medical school degree.